undefinedvalue/brewery-controller/README.md

 * A "power percent" integer value between 0 and 100, which can be changed using one of the rotary encoders.
 * A "target temperature" integer value between 70 and 212, which can be changed using the other rotary encoder.

+The binary is no_std, so it runs on the bare metal microcontroller.

 | Directory | Description |
 | --------- | ----------- |